UNHIDE Agroforestry - A Knowledge Exchange Latvia- Sweden 2023-25 - Report - Page 36

 - Viesturs Lārmanis

-In Latvia, as everywhere, intensive agriculture has
+In Latvia, as elsewhere, intensive agriculture has

-transformed natural meadows and grasslands,
+transformed natural meadows and grasslands—including pastures with low-intensity grazing—into

-depopulation and land abandonment, has left
+rural depopulation and land abandonment, has

 Melempyrum pratense.